Izidbiha/Kubernetes/README.md

 CoreDNS is a DNS server that is easily integrated with Kubernetes clusters.
 It serves as the default DNS server in Kubernetes.

+## Prerequisites
+Before deploying any projects, ensure you have the following:

+- A Kubernetes cluster (minikube, kind, or a managed cluster like GKE, EKS, or AKS)
+- kubectl CLI tool installed and configured to interact with your Kubernetes cluster
+- Helm (for projects that require it)
+## Installation
+EFK Stack
+To deploy the EFK stack, navigate to the EFK/ directory and follow the instructions in the README.md file located there.

+CoreDNS
+To deploy CoreDNS, navigate to the Coreedns/ directory and follow the instructions in the README.md file located there.